Village HopeCore International, a nonprofit working to end poverty in the rural regions of Kenya, was founded in 1982 by Dr. Kajira “KK” Mugambi.

 A native of Kenya and former resident of a village located at the foothills of Mt.
 Kenya, Mugambi started this organization 19 years after leaving Kenya in pursuit of an education in the United States.
 Mugambi used the skills and knowledge he acquired while in school to give back to his home country.

-The organization divides its efforts into two main programs: their Microenterprise Program and their Public Health Program.
+The organization divides its efforts into two main programs: its Microenterprise Program and its Public Health Program.

 The Microenterprise Program relies on microloans to help local business owners and entrepreneurs get their businesses up and running.
 It consists of six steps:

 - The first step involves forming a group.
 This allows participants to support one another throughout the program.

 - The second step is what they call the “Merry-Go-Round.”
 This step requires the participants to donate a small amount of money once a month.
 One member receives these donations and it rotates each month until every member has received funds.
 These funds give the members the opportunity to start or sustain a business.

 - The third step involves distributing a “soft” loan.
 Once the members successfully complete step two, they are granted a loan of approximately $350.
 The group may then divide the money amongst themselves at their discretion.
 This step is used to teach them how to repay loans and for the organization to evaluate their ability to work as a group.

 - After the soft loans are distributed and paid back, the group moves onto the fourth step.
 Here, each member is given a hard loan that is expected to be paid back within two years.
 This loan gives the members more of an opportunity to grow and expand their businesses.